Free Kentucky Lease Agreement Templates (Word, PDF)

 Lead-based paint

 The lead-based paint disclosure is imposed on all rental units constructed before 1978.
 First, the landlord should indicate where lead-based paint is used in their unit.
-Next, the landlord is obligated to complete and attach a lead-based paint disclosure form to the Kentucky lease agreement.
+Next, the landlord is obligated to complete and attach a lead-based paint disclosure form.

 Marijuana use

 In Kentucky, landlords can regulate how tenants intake medical marijuana within their premises.
-As a result, many landlords choose to include a clause in their lease agreements, even though it is not mandatory, which informs the tenant that they cannot use medical marijuana anywhere within the building, limit usage to non-smoking methods or designate smoking zones.
+As a result, many landlords choose to include a clause in their lease agreements, even though it is not mandatory, which informs the tenant that they cannot use medical marijuana anywhere within the building, limits usage to non-smoking methods, or designates smoking zones.

 Late and returned check fees

-Often landlords will charge a fee for late-payments and bounced checks.
-While there are no restrictions on how much can be charged as late fees, the state advocates for reasonable fees typically not over 20% of the owed payment and must be reflective of the expenses incurred by the landlord as a consequence of the late payment.
+Often, landlords will charge a fee for late payments and bounced checks.
+While there are no restrictions on how much can be charged as late fees, the state advocates for reasonable fees that typically do not exceed 20% of the owed payment and must be reflective of the expenses incurred by the landlord as a consequence of the late payment.
 Also, the state dictates that late fees should not be imposed unless payment is made five days past the due date.

 Bed bug disclosure

 Landlords can also disclose the existing bed bug condition of rental units with a history of the same infestation.
-The lease disclosure can highlight protocol for handling future infestation and protection accorded to the tenant.
+The lease disclosure can highlight the protocol for handling future infestations and the protection accorded to the tenant.

 Asbestos disclosure